In Your Cart:

 The Wheels

-Fixed gear bikes rely on purpose built wheelsets with a gear "fixed" to the hub.
-Fixed gear wheelsets usually utilize 120mm wide hubs and are built without dish, the front and rear wheels are both built symmetrically around the hubs.
-The Mavic Ellipse is designed for the velodrome, but sturdy enough for city streets.
+Fixed gear bikes rely on purpose-built wheelsets with a gear "fixed" to the hub.
+Fixed gear wheelsets usually utilize 120mm wide hubs and are built without dish: the front and rear wheels are both built symmetrically around the hubs.
 Track wheels utilize a track cog on the rear wheel which simply threads on to the hub and is secured by a lockring.

 Wheels for a single speed are an easier proposition.
-Track wheelsets with a freewheel are ideal for single speeds, but regular road wheels with a single rear cog are perfectly adequate.
+Track wheelsets with a freewheel (or a flip-flop hub) are ideal for single speeds, but regular road wheels with a single rear cog are perfectly adequate.
 Spacers can be used on the freehub of a road wheelset to provide an adequate chain line.

 'Bars/Stem

-Components for either fixed gear or single speed bikes are the fun part, because there aren't very many.
-Standard handlebars and stems can be used with either.
-Though track specific handlebars, like the Deda Pista Track Handlebar, have deep drops for the real sprinters.
+Components for either fixed gear or single speed bikes are the fun part, because there aren't very many you have to worry about.
+Standard handlebars and stems can be used with either, and since you don't have to worry about accommodating shift levers, you've got lots of options.
+Track-specific handlebars have deep drops for the real sprinters.
 They are not designed to accommodate brake levers.

 Cranksets

 Standard road cranksets are easily converted for use with single and fixed gear bikes.
-Standard double cranks will have no problem running a single chainring, a 42 tooth is a good size for most terrain.
-There are also track specific cranksets.
-Track cranks utilize a 1/8 in. drive and have much bigger gears which are best suited for velodrome use.
-When shopping for chainrings, remember to consider your crank's BCD(bolt circle diameter) road cranks are 130mm (or 110 if you're using a compact), track cranks have a 144mm BCD.
+Standard double cranks will have no problem running a single chainring.
+A 42 tooth is a good size for most terrain.
+There are also track-specific cranksets available.
+Track cranks utilize a 1/8 in. drive and have much bigger gears that are best suited for velodrome use.
+When shopping for chainrings, remember to consider your crank's BCD (bolt circle diameter).
+Road cranks typically have a BCD of 130mm (or 110 if you're using a compact); track cranks have a 144mm BCD.

 When shopping for track components, it's important to note that, unlike road parts, track components are built with only strength and stiffness in mind.
-Velodromes do not go uphill, so weight saving anywhere but the wheelset is generally not an issue in track racing.
+Velodromes do not go uphill, so saving weight anywhere but the wheelset is generally not a big issue in track racing.

 Brakes

-For the purists, fixed gear bikes are best ridden without brakes.
+Purist fixed gear riders often prefer to ride without brakes.
 Brakeless riding is an enjoyable skill that requires riders learn to see the road, preserve momentum and choose good lines.
 It is also EXTREMELY DANGEROUS, and not particularly practical for day-to-day riding.
 While many riders feel perfectly comfortable cruising along sans-brakes, they are woefully unprepared for the car up ahead that unexpectedly blows a stop sign, or that person who opens her door into the bike-lane without looking over her shoulder.

-If a fixed gear bike is your chosen means of two-wheeled transport, a front brake is essential.
-Tektro R730 Long Reach Brake Calipers are an inexpensive brakeset that provides plenty of stopping power and accommodate a wide range of fork/wheel combinations.
-Running a brake doesn't mean you have to sacrifice the clean lines of your fixie, Tektro Cyclocross Brake Levers provides stopping power and a subtle appearance.
+Therefore, if a fixed gear bike is your chosen means of two-wheeled transport, a front brake is essential.
+Look for a caliper brake with plenty of stopping power that will accommodate your frame and fork set-up.
+Running a brake doesn't mean you have to sacrifice the clean lines of your fixie; brake levers are available that will provide stopping power and a subtle appearance.
 Single speeds handle best with brakes on the front and rear.